KianBahasadri/bahasadri.com/docs/features/home/FEATURES.md

 **Steps**:

 1. User lands on the home page
-2. User views the hero section with "You entered my domain~ ♡" message
+2. User views the hero section with a randomly selected message from a pre-generated list, e.g. "You entered my domain~ ♡"
-3. User scrolls to the tools section
-4. User hovers over enabled tool cards to hear heartbeat sound
+3. User hovers over enabled tool cards to hear heartbeat sound
-5. User clicks on an enabled tool card to navigate to that tool
+4. User clicks on an enabled tool card to navigate to that tool

 **Result**: User navigates to the selected tool page